top of page

 This is such a big change, couldn't we do something smaller like provisional licenses for a year?

-This suggestion only demonstrates lack of confidence in ASWB tests.
-If they truly measured competence, no one would propose that social workers practice without passing it.
+This suggestion only cements the opposition's lack of confidence in ASWB tests.
+If these tests truly measured competence, no one would propose that social workers practice without passing it.
 At best, the exams are expensive hoops to jump through, and at worst, keep competent social workers from helping residents of our city.
 Additionally, this idea would certainly result in social workers, doing their jobs well, being fired if they cannot pass the exam.
-This has already happened to many BSWs and MSWs in DC, predominantly BIPOC social workers, when DC tightened its definition of unlicensed social work.
+This already happened to many BSWs and MSWs in DC, predominantly BIPOC social workers, when DC tightened its definition of unlicensed social work.

 Shouldn't we find other ways to reduce barriers, such as scholarships for people wanting to get MSWs?

 Yes!
+This is not an either/or, but a both/and proposition.
 We are excited that the Pathways to Behavioral Health Degrees Act of 2023 was passed into law.
 However, statistically, about 50% of these graduates will find themselves unable to practice in DC due to the barrier of a biased examination.

 But if we remove exams, DC won't be able to join the Social Work Licensure Compact!

 This is false.
 Per Compact rules, states are allowed to have their own licensure process for their own state (known as a single state license).
 The Compact license (known as a multi-state license) will have its own standardized process which is allowed to be distinct from the single state licenses.
-The Compact is not yet in effect and will only take effect once seven states have passed it.
-You can find out more about the Compact here.
+The Compact is not yet in effect and multistate licenses are not predicted to be available until late 2025 at the soonest.
+You can read more about the Compact under our Legislation page or visit the Compact website here.

 bottom of page